Spatial-Temporal Dynamics of Flood Resilience

 Methodology

-A set of quantitative proxy data, historical archives, literature re-analysis, statistical data, observation data, and field survey data will be integrated into both the empirical study in the case areas and the agent-based modeling across the cases.
+A set of quantitative proxy data, historical archives, literature re-analysis, statistical data, observation data, and field survey data will be integrated into both the empirical study in the case areas and the agent-based modelling across the cases.

 Objectives